voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 Overview
 ________

-Dataset Versioning in FiftyOne Teams is implemented as a linear sequence of read-only :ref:`Snapshots <dataset-versioning-snapshots>`.
+Dataset Versioning in FiftyOne Enterprise is implemented as a linear sequence of read-only :ref:`Snapshots <dataset-versioning-snapshots>`.
 In other words, creating a new Snapshot creates a permanent record of the dataset’s contents that can be loaded and viewed at any time in the future, but not directly